 You might be able to clear up the matter even if the CAIVRS entry isn't a mistake, though you probably won't be able to get a new government loan in the meantime.
 For instance, if you're in default on a federal student loan, you can usually clean up your CAIVRS records by paying off the debt in full or establishing a repayment plan with the federal Department of Education and making timely payments.

-As mentioned earlier, if you previously had an FHA mortgage and lost your home to foreclosure, you’ll typically have to wait three years before you can get another FHA loan.
-In some cases, though, being on CAIVRS might not prevent you from getting a new FHA loan, like if you got divorced and your spouse was supposed to make the mortgage payments but didn't.
+As mentioned earlier, if you previously had an FHA-insured mortgage and lost your home to foreclosure, you'll typically have to wait three years before you can get another FHA-insured loan.
+In some cases, though, being on CAIVRS might not prevent you from getting a new FHA-insured loan, like if you got divorced and your spouse was supposed to make the mortgage payments but didn't.
 The lender won't make an exception, however, if FHA paid an insurance claim on a mortgage that was in default before the divorce.

 If you're applying for a government-backed loan, you can't avoid CAIVRS.
 But if you apply for another kind of mortgage, the lender won't run a CAIVRS search.
 Keep in mind, though, that late mortgage payments, foreclosures, and student loan defaults are typically shown on your credit reports, which a conventional lender will use when deciding whether to loan you money.
 (Learn when you can get other types of mortgages, like conventional loans, after a foreclosure.)

 If you need help clearing up a CAIVRS mistake because an identity thief used your personal information to get a new loan and then defaulted, consider talking to a consumer protection or identity theft attorney.
 If you have questions about foreclosure, consider talking to a foreclosure attorney.